the-emmons/bettershell/README.md

 * Preset tab autocomplete based on a Windows command list
 * Filesystem-learning tab autocomplete, thanks to rlwrap's smart output parser
 * Working arrowkey movement
-* Searchable command history with CTRL+W
+* Searchable command history with CTRL+R
 * An accurate path prompt
 * No double echo of commands
 * It's blue!
 Is it really powershell if it isn't blue?